GeoClip: Geometry-Aware Clipping for Differentially Private SGD: Experimental Results

 \section{Experimental Results}

 We present empirical results demonstrating the benefits of our proposed GeoClip framework compared to AdaClip, quantile-based clipping, and standard DP-SGD.
 For quantile-based clipping, we use the median of per-sample norms, which has been shown to perform well across various learning tasks~\cite{quantile-based-clipping}.
 All $(\varepsilon, \delta)$-DP guarantees are computed using the Connect-the-Dots accountant~\cite{connect-the-dots}.
 All experiments were conducted on Google Colab using CPU resources.
+The code implementation is available on GitHub~\citep{github-code}.

 We start with a synthetic dataset to demonstrate how GeoClip accelerates convergence, reflecting its design motivation from Theorem~\ref{thm:convergence}, and then evaluate its performance on real-world datasets.
 All datasets are split into 80-10-10 train-validation-test sets for consistent evaluation.
 The results in Sections~\ref{subsec:syn}, \ref{subsec:tab}, and \ref{subsec:fine} are derived from Algorithm~\ref{alg:geoclip}.
 We present the results using the low-rank PCA variant in Section~\ref{subsec:low-rank}.